 Nowadays, a web application is not sufficient or enough to reach all its customers.
 Peoples are becoming very smart; they are using different types of devices such as mobile, iPhone, tablets, etc. in their daily life.
 These devices are having a lot of apps which makes their life easy.
-In the simple word, we can say that we are moving towards the apps world from the web.
+In simple words, we can say that we are moving towards the apps world from the web.

-So, if we want to expose our data (business data) to the browsers as well as to all these modern devices apps in a fast, secure and simple way, then we should have an API which should be compatible with browsers as well as all these modern devices.
+So, if we want to expose our data (business data) to the browsers as well as to all these modern devices apps in a fast, secure and simple way, then we should have an API that should be compatible with browsers as well as all these modern devices.